Facebook, the world’s most popular social media platform, has over 2-billion active users per month.

 How To Request Reviews On Facebook

-Facebook reviews (including its new system, Facebook recommendations) can build your business’s credibility, authority, and online visibility.
+Facebook reviews (including its new system and Facebook recommendations) can build your business’s credibility, authority, and online visibility.

 Unfortunately, Facebook has not made it easy for businesses to generate a review link for customers.
 And this is important for sending your customers directly to your review page to leave a review.